BMB-STAT/BMB-STAT5/chapter1.md

 `@question`
 Take a look at the resulting table.
 The first column shows the differences between conditions, and the final column shows the adjusted p values.

+We are interested in the last column where the p-values are reported.
+Since both p-values for the land and water treatment are below 0.05, we reject the null hypothesis, and we can state that they are significantly different from the healthy control group.
+However, there is no significant difference between the land or water walking treatments.

+Moreover we can use for example the diff column, which shows the mean difference between each pair, to further explain/justify the results.
+The land physio group was 0.21 m/s slower than the control and the water physio was even slower.

 Which is the most effective treatment to restore walking speed?

 `@possible_answers`